JanisEst/KeePassQuickUnlock/README.md

 -----
 The QuickUnlock plugin has two different modes: The default mode uses a custom entry in your database while the other mode uses a part of your master password to quickly unlock the database.

+> QuickUnlock works only if you lock the database and reopen it.
+If you close and reopen KeePass QuickUnlock is not available.
+The shorter QuickUnlock key is kept encrypted in KeePass memory which gets erased when you close KeePass.

 > Because of the way how KeePass works the PartOf mode works only one time before you need to provide your full password again.
 Because of this limitation a custom entry in the database is the preferred way to use the plugin.
 > If you want to know why there is this limitation, you can read [my comment here](https://github.com/JanisEst/KeePassQuickUnlock/issues/7#issuecomment-232715543).
 > To enable the PartOf mode see the options part of this readme.

 **Custom Entry Mode**